hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 <img src="../img/Interbase.png" width="300">
 </p>

-BED files require at least 3 fields indicating the location of the feature: the chromosome and the start and end coordinates.
+BED files require at least **3 fields** indicating the **location of the feature**: the chromosome and the start and end coordinates.
 However, there are 9 additional fields that are optional, as shown in the image below.

 <p align="center">